catospeltincx/exposing/students/christine-ivanov.md

 context: Socio-Political Context
 year: 2020—2021
 main_image: /images/02_ivanov-undesign-postcard_2021.jpg
-bio: I'm a graphic designer from Brussels questioning my practice's political, social, and environmental aspects.
+bio: I'm a graphic designer from Brussels.
 I have worked as a graphic designer for a few years now.
-The marketing and economic constraints of my work have led me to a frustrating but inquiring position on how to reconcile my practice with my ethical values.
+My professional background led me to a frustrating but inquiring position on how to reconcile my practice with my ethical values.
   Part of my research is about reflecting on how graphic designers can become agents for social change by questioning our role and responsibilities to develop a more sustainable/conscious practice through a participatory and inclusive way of working.
 images:
   - /images/04_ivanov-undesign-box-otherside-_2021.jpg
   - /images/01_ivanov_undesign-platform-wip_2021.jpg